yimak/WSAA-finalproject/README.md

 # Netflix Titles Table

 This Flask application is designed to manage a database of Netflix titles, providing a web interface to create, read, update, and delete (CRUD) movie titles.
-Built with Flask and SQLAlchemy, it offers a RESTful API and integrates with a MySQL database.
+Built with Flask and SQLAlchemy, it offers a RESTful API and integrates with a MySQL database

 ## Features